brsaran/De-Dup/README.md

 ## ▶️ Running the Tool

-Use the following command to execute the program:
+Use the following command to execute the program: * The tool is OS independent and execute python code using corresponding command.
+Below is for running in windows OS

 ```bash
 python DeDup.py -f1 q.xlsx -f2 t.xlsx -j TEST